KarelZe/edu/maschinelles-lernen/01_self_test.md

 * What is the purpose of the kernel matrix?
   * A kernel matrix is built by evaluating the kernel on all pairs and any set inputs.
 So it stores the similarities of all samples.
   * $$[\boldsymbol{K}]_{i j}=\boldsymbol{\phi}\left(\boldsymbol{x}_{i}\right)^{T} \boldsymbol{\phi}\left(\boldsymbol{x}_{j}\right)=k\left(\boldsymbol{x}_{i}, \boldsymbol{x}_{j}\right)$$
-* Proof that the a positive definite Kernel is symmetric.
+* Proof that a positive definite Kernel is symmetric.
   * $$k\left(\boldsymbol{x}, \boldsymbol{x}^{\prime}\right)=\left\langle\boldsymbol{\phi}(\boldsymbol{x}), \boldsymbol{\phi}\left(\boldsymbol{x}^{\prime}\right)\right\rangle = \left\langle\boldsymbol{\phi}(\boldsymbol{x}^{\prime}), \boldsymbol{\phi}\left(\boldsymbol{x}\right)\right\rangle = k\left(\boldsymbol{x}^{\prime}, \boldsymbol{x}\right)$$
 * Proof that the Euclidean distance is a distance measure fullfilling all criteria for a distance measure.